cpraveen/fem/python/2d/README.md

 gmsh -2 mesh_tri.geo
 ```

-See the mesh
+The code `mesh_tri.py` shows how to plot the mesh and some function defined on this mesh.
+Run it like this

 ```bash
 python mesh_tri.py
 ```

-which looks like this
+and you should see the mesh which looks like this

 <p align="center">
 <img src="output/mesh.svg">